 In reinforcement learning settings, there is no teacher providing target signals for the RNN, instead a fitness function or reward function is occasionally used to evaluate the RNN's performance, which is influencing its input stream through output units connected to actuators affecting the environment.
 Again, compare the section on training algorithms below.

 Networks such as the previous one are commonly called feedforward, because their graph is a directed acyclic graph.
 Networks with cycles are commonly called recurrent.
-Such networks are commonly depicted in the manner shown at the top of the figure, where Description: \scriptstyle f is shown as being dependent upon itself.
+Such networks are commonly depicted in the manner shown at the top of the figure, where is shown as being dependent upon itself.
 However, there is an implied temporal dependence which is not shown.

 See also: Graphical models